Stuttering is a speech disorder that affects three million adults in the United States.

-- Avoid suggestions such as “Slow down,” “Relax,” or “Take a Breath.”
+- Avoid suggestions such as “slow down,” “relax,” or “take a breath, just think about what you wnat to say”.
 If these suggestions worked, the person wouldn’t stutter.

 - Wait patiently until your conversational partner is finished speaking.
 Maintain eye contact and try not to look embarrassed or alarmed.

 - Talk about stuttering openly.
 It should not be a taboo subject.
-Your friend or family member will appreciate your interest in the subject.sites
+Your friend or family member will appreciate your interest in the subject.

 Stuttering Resources Links